EcoDynForecast/DAPPER/README.md

 The approach uses the language R to initiate and analyze a simulation and uses Fortran to execute a simulation.
 We are assuming that you have R and a fortran compiler on your computer or cluster.

+The repository has the latest updates.
+If you are interested in the code used in Thomas et al. Submitted, please download Tag 'Regional_Forecasting_Paper_2017'

+Please use the following citations to reference the DAPPER approach

+Thomas, R. Q., E. B. Brooks, , E. J. Ward, R. H. Wynne, T. J. Albaugh, H. Dinon-Aldridge, H. E. Burkhart, J.-C. Domec, T. R. Fox, C. A. Gonzalez-Benecke, T. A. Martin, A. Noormets, D. A. Sampson, and R. O. Teskey.
+2017.
+Leveraging 35 years of Pinus taeda research in the southeastern US to constrain forest carbon cycle predictions: regional data assimilation using ecosystem experiments.
+Biogeosciences 14:3525-3547.
+Thomas, R. Q., A. L. Jersild, E. B. Brooks, V. A. Thomas, R. H. Wynne.
+A mid-century ecological forecast with partitioned uncertainty predicts increases in loblolly pine forest productivity.
+In Prep.

 **Step 1: Compile the fortran code**

 Obtain a fortran compiler for your computer.
 We have tested the code for gfortran on Macs and the Linux cluster at Virginia Tech.